 2 tablespoons unsalted butter

-3 Granny Smith apples, peeled, cored, and cut in thick wedges or chunks
+3 Granny Smith apples, peeled, cored, and cut in thick wedges or chunks1/3 cup raisins

 1 cup white grape juice